dqj1998/fido2-node/README.md

 ## Multiple rp ids
 The FIDO spec uses the RP server's domain name to identify RPs.
 We add an extension that one domain can support multiple RPs by set rp.id when calling attestation/options and assertion/options.

+# Storage
+Stoarge type is set by STORAGE_TYPE in .env

+## mem
+Memory stoarge.
+All data lost when restart.
+Good for test with clients

+## MySQL
+Save data in a mysql database.
+REGISTERED_RPs of .env will be inserted into database if tehy aren't in datbase yet when start.
+But never delete rps from database according to REGISTERED_RPs.